Images Depict Mature Plants

 Bio-tone® Starter Plus is an all-natural plant food that is combined with a stronger concentration of beneficial bacteria along with both endo and ecto mycorrhizae.

 The “good” fungus in Bio-tone colonizes the growing roots of your newly planted plant and does not allow disease causing fungus to attack the new roots.
 It has also shown promise in stimulating the growth of the new roots which means quicker establishment for your plant.

 After establishment and during the following years we recommend Holly-tone used at the recommended rates.
 It is also an organic and slow release which will feed your trees the proper amount of nutrients over a period of time rather than all at once.
 It also will help to maintain the acid level in the soil that Leylands need to thrive.

 Never plant Leyland Cypress deeper than originally planted in the pot.
 Before you mulch, you should still be able to see the soil from the original pot.
 Planting too deep can cause rotting of the stem and death to the tree.

-Staking young trees is recommended to minimize the stress on the stem from winds blowing the tree.
+Staking young trees is recommended to minimize the stress on the stem from winds blowing the tree due to their shallow roots.
 When tying trees to stakes remember the tree will continue to grow.
 Loosely tie the tree with several twist ties to allow for growth.
 Check trees every 3 months and loosen as needed to prevent tree injury.

 A Pro tip that we can offer is to use a short length of old garden hose and run the tie wire through the hose.
 This will protect the trunk of the tree from being damaged by the tie wire.
 When planting a potted tree, remember the only water source the tree has is its small root ball.
 All the water the tree uses must come from the root ball until new roots can grow into the surrounding soil.